AmanChowdary/IAC-using-Terraform/README.md

 - Infrastructure changes are tracked and auditable via Git version control.

 ## Contributing
 Contributions are welcome!
 Please open issues or pull requests for improvements or suggestions.
+All code is automatically checked for formatting and validated using GitHub Actions.

+## Contact
+For questions, feedback, or collaboration, connect with me on [LinkedIn](https://www.linkedin.com/in/amanchowdary/) or open an issue in this repository.

 ## Disclaimer
 This project is for educational and demonstration purposes.
 Review and adapt configurations for production use.